 - Even though a demo car may have thousands of miles on the odometer, the car is still considered new.
 This is because it is not registered with the state.

-- Once you have reported your defective new or demo car to the manufacturer, your manufacturer will have a “reasonable number of attempts” to repair the issues.
+- Once you have reported your defective new or demo car to the manufacturer, your manufacturer will have a “reasonable number of attempts” to repair the issues that arise.

-- If the defects are not repaired in that period of attempts, the manufacturer must repurchase the vehicle or provide a replacement vehicle.
-Lemon statutes do not cover any type of defects or damages connected to accidents, modifications or abuses caused by the consumer.
+- When the defects are not repaired during that period despite multiple attempts, the manufacturer must repurchase the vehicle or provide a replacement vehicle.
+Lemon statutes do not cover any type of defects or damages connected to accidents, modifications, or abuses caused by the consumer.

-Again, your manufacturer has “a reasonable number of attempts” to fix your vehicle defects.
-If your manufacturer fails to correct your vehicle throughout this period, you should begin your claim.
+Again, your manufacturer has “a reasonable number of attempts” to fix your vehicle’s defects.
+If your manufacturer fails to correct your vehicle during this period, you should begin your claim.
 Under the Florida laws, your manufacturer must meet a specific set of criteria.
-If the manufacturer exceeds a given period, you have a viable claim.
+If the manufacturer exceeds a specified period for remedying your car’s defects, you have a viable claim.

-(1) If you have taken your vehicle to the service agent on at least three occasions for the same issue, you have a case.
+(1) If you have taken your vehicle to the service agent on at least three occasions for the same issue, you likely have a viable claim.
 At this point, you must deliver a written notification by mail to the manufacturer.
 The manufacturer is then granted a final opportunity to repair the vehicle.